-The founder of Tamarac was invited to a reception in honor of Tamarac’s upcoming 50th Anniversary where he was greeted by the Mayor, commissioners, and many of the residents that remember him back from the days that he lived in their community.
+The founder of Tamarac was invited to a reception in honor of Tamarac’s upcoming 50th Anniversary, where he was greeted by the Mayor, commissioners, and many of the residents that remember him back from the days he lived in their community.

 In 1956, at the age of 28, businessman Kenneth Behring moved to Fort Lauderdale and started the Behring Construction Company.
-Growing up poor in Wisconsin, he first earned money delivering newspapers, cutting lawns, caddying, and as a teenager, working in a lumberyard and in a retail store.
+Growing up poor in Wisconsin, he first earned money delivering newspapers, cutting lawns, caddying, and working in a lumberyard and a retail store as a teenager.
 After high school, he sold used cars and eventually opened his own new and used car dealerships.
 He was a millionaire at age 27 when he moved to Florida to begin a second career as a real estate developer.

 Tamarac was named after a country club in Oakland Park called the Tamarac Country Club.
-What may have confused many people over the years, was that the owners of the club owned a car wash business up north called CarMat.
+What may have confused many people over the years was that the owners of the club owned a car wash business up north called CarMat.
 That’s how they got their name.
-It didn’t have anything to do with Behring and Behring didn’t name the city after car washes spelled backwards.
+It didn’t have anything to do with Behring, and Behring didn’t name the city after car washes spelled backward.

 Behring described the vast open spaces of land back then.

-Behring was instrumental in adding an interchange connecting his new land west of the Sunshine State Parkway, now known as the Florida Turnpike, to connect buyers to his new homes.
-Before 1971, the only way across, was through a tunnel which only fit one car at a time.
+Behring was instrumental in adding an interchange connecting his new land west of the Sunshine State Parkway, now known as the Florida Turnpike, in connecting buyers to his new homes.
+Before 1971, the only way across was through a tunnel which only fit one car at a time.

-Behring petitioned the Turnpike Authority to add the interchange at Commercial Boulevard and ultimately had to deed 27.5 acres of prime real estate that was valued at over $1 million in order to get the overpass.
+Behring petitioned the Turnpike Authority to add the interchange at Commercial Boulevard and ultimately had to deed 27.5 acres of prime real estate valued at over $1 million to get the overpass.
 It opened in November of 1971.

 Behring helped build Tamarac Lakes, but his largest communities were the Mainlands, where homes started at $8,900, and the Woodlands Country Club where homes started at $20,000.

-Behring lived in the Woodlands for several years with his wife and his children.
+Behring lived in The Woodlands for several years with his wife and his children.
 His custom home still stands today in the Estates section off of Woodlands Boulevard.
-It now has a gate in front of it, something his son Jeffrey Behring, who lived there as a teenager, mentioned it didn’t have while he was growing up.
+It now has a gate in front of it, something his son Jeffrey Behring, who lived there as a teenager, mentioned it didn’t have while growing up.

 The clubhouses in the communities were very busy during those days, and bingo night was a big night.